A Contribution Writing For Kink Weekly

 Do you find yourself experiencing the following after interacting with someone?:

 - Increased or new anxiety, depression, or negative thoughts

 - Gloomy and frequent moods, especially during or after interactions

 - Feelings of being put down, sniped, or slimed

 All signs someone is draining your energy and stopping you from setting healthy boundaries.
 Energy vampires need to be invited in, and we do this often without realizing it.
 See if you’ve encountered any of the following energy vampires.

 1. The Victim/Martyr

 These energy suckers induate you with your “woe is me” vibe.
 When you scratch beneath the surface you’ll notice they do not actually take responsibility for their own actions.
-It’s them versus the world and that becomes their fuel for their unhappiness.
+It’s them versus the world and that becomes the fuel for their unhappiness.
 Want to offer them a solution to their problems?
 “Yes, but…” is a common rebuttal you will hear thrown back.

 Protect yourself: Boundaries are necessary here.
 Take the time to listen to them and simply say, “I care about you and I want to help but I can only discuss this for more than a few minutes unless you want to discuss solutions.”
 It isn’t harsh, it’s taking care of yourself.
-If you’re not good at speaking up, use your body language (breaking eye contact, crossing your arms, removing yourself if necessary, etc).
+If you’re not good at speaking up, use your body language (breaking eye contact, crossing your arms, and removing yourself if necessary, etc).
 This is how to set healthy limits.

 2. The Controller